 Ingrid Elisabeth di Valerio.
 Board member.
 Ingrid Elisabeth di Valerio is a Norwegian citizen and resident.
 She is a chartered engineer (mathematics and physics) and studied at the Norwegian University of Science and Technology in Trondheim (NTNU).
 She joined Statoil in 2005 and worked in the materials for Technology, Projects & Drilling department before taking on the role of Tekna's main representative at Statoil from 2008 to 2013.
 She also sat on Tekna's central committee from 2005 to 2013.
 Ms di Valerio is a member of the boards of First Scandinavia, Montanus AS and a member of Tekna's central nomination committee.
+She is also a member of the board's audit committee.

 Stig Lægreid.
 Board member.
 Stig Lægreid is a Norwegian citizen and resident.
 He studied for a bachelor degree in mechanical construction at OIH.
 He was employed by ÅSV and Norsk Hydro from 1985, working until 2005 as a project engineer and constructor for production of primary metals and from 2005 as weight estimator for platform design.
 He is now a full-time employee representative as the leader of NITO, Statoil.
-Mr Lægreid is a member of both the Executive Committee and the Negotiation Committee for the private sector at The Norwegian Society for Engineers and Teknologists (NITO).
-Executive Committee.
+Mr Lægreid is a member of both the Executive Committee and the Negotiation Committee for the private sector at The Norwegian Society for Engineers and Teknologists (NITO) and is also a member of the board's safety, sustainability and ethics committee.

+Executive Committee